 Rabit is Houston producer, composer, DJ, and record label owner Eric Burton.
 Chiseling out a bold vision of sound since 2012 Burton has slowly worked his way to the forefront of an international group of artists seeking to create a fresh and uncompromising perspective on future dance music and the very fabric of the club landscape.

-Starting his career in 2012 with several EP’s, splits and singles on labels in the US, Japan and Ireland it was his 2015 debut album, Communion, released on NYC’s Tri Angle Records, which garnered him broad attention by international audiences and the music media.
-Inspired by the talent emerging around him, 2015 also saw the launch of his own label Halcyon Veil, a collaborative release with NON’s Chino Amobi as well as a official remix for Björk’s Vulnicura LP.
+Much like his contemporaries, Arca, Lotic and Toxe, Burton combines industrial, hip hop, noise, and sound collage to foster sonic spaces for the exploration of sexuality, gender, race, embodiment, and injustice.
+Starting his career in 2012 with several EP’s, splits and singles, it was his 2015 debut album, Communion, released on NYC’s Tri Angle Records, which garnered him broad attention by international audiences and the music media.
+Inspired by the talent emerging around him, 2015 also saw the launch of Burton`s own label Halcyon Veil, a collaborative release with NON’s Chino Amobi as well as a official remix for Björk’s Vulnicura LP.

 In 2016 Rabit was featured heavily as a producer on Elysia Crampton's Break World album, Elysia Crampton Presents: Demon City (with Chino Amobi, Why Be, Rabit & Lexxi).
 Additional time was invested in Halcyon Veil releases of artists such as Why Be, Angel Ho and Abyss X.

 In 2017 Burton reconnected with Björk for production work on her upcoming release Utopia.

 Additionally Rabit is set to release his sophomore album Les Fleurs Du Mal via his own Halcyon Veil imprint on November 3rd 2017.